EffectOrientedProgramming/book/Chapters/07_State.md

     35
 ```

-Our side effect will be a mock alert that is sent anytime our count is updated:
+Our Side Effect will be a mock alert that is sent anytime our count is updated:

 ```scala 3 mdoc
 import zio.*